ograndebe/x2d/README.md

 ```

 ## Changelog
-### 1.0a - await finishing to lounch
+### 1.0a - await finishing to launch

 #### TODO
-    - fix ddl generation bug
+    - fix date types interpred as double
     - Use streams (Prepare to huge sheets)